CyVerse-learning-materials/foss-2019/CyVerse/data_store.rst

 |DS_icon|

-The Data Store is more than having a place to save your files.
-It is a way to manage the life cycle of your data - from the moment you create them, to publication and beyond, there are a number of practices that can ensure the integrity and value of your data are maintained.
+The Data Store is more than  a place to save your files -- it is a way to manage the life cycle of your data.
+From creation to publication to beyond, there are a number of practices that can ensure the integrity and value of your data are maintained.

 We have already covered accessing the Data Store using the Discovery Environment in the `previous lesson <./de.rst>`_.
 In this lesson we will practice other ways of accessing the Data Store, plus how to make your data publicly available.